-5.1.3 PearsonAccess^{next} Cleanup Activities for Computer-Based Testing
+5.1.3 PearsonAccess^{next} Cleanup Activities

 Stop Test Sessions

 If all students have completed testing and submitted their responses, stop test sessions by clicking the Stop button on the Students in Sessions screen on PearsonAccess^{next}.
 Test sessions must be stopped in order to be submitted for scoring.
 Test sessions cannot be stopped until: